 In 1977, the WHO recorded the last case of smallpox infection acquired outside a laboratory in Somalia.

-In the 1980s leading up to 1990, only 20 to 40% of children in developing countries were vaccinated against measles, poliomyelitis, diphtheria, whooping cough, tetanus, and tuberculosis.
+In the 1980s, up to 1990, only 20 to 40% of children in developing countries were vaccinated against six diseases.

 According to a 2021 paper, vaccinations against haemophilus influenzae type b, hepatitis B, human papillomavirus, Japanese encephalitis, measles, neisseria meningitidis serogroup A, rotavirus, rubella, streptococcus pneumoniae, and yellow fever have prevented an estimated 50 million deaths from 2000 to 2019.

-In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supported its safety and efficacy, and there was no increased risk of serious harm or autism.
+In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supported its safety and efficacy.
+Thimerosal had been used as a preservative to prevent the growth of bacteria and fungi in multi-dose vaccine vials.

 In 2003, the SARS outbreak in East Asia cost $54 billion.